 Electrophysiological Studies (EPS)

+A review of the EPS events revealed that most EPS are accompanied by cardiac ablation.
+Therefore, the EPS co-payment has been revised to include cardiac ablation only events, which will also make it consistent with the procedure coding for 8th Edition.

-To be eligible for an EPS co-payment of 2.2266 WIES, the facility recorded for the event record must be one of the facilities listed and one of the first 30 ACHI 6th Edition procedure codes must be3820900 [665] Cardiac electrophysiological study, < 3 catheters
+To be eligible for an EPS co-payment of 2.2266 WIES, the facility recorded for the event record must be one of the facilities listed and one of the first 30 ACHI 6th Edition procedure codes must be:

+3820900 [665] Cardiac electrophysiological study, < 3 catheters

 3821200 [665] Cardiac electrophysiological study, > 4 catheters

-Note: Where cardiac ablation is performed EPS is now listed as an inclusion term in ACHI 8th Edition.
-Therefore, the appropriate EPS procedure code should be assigned in addition to the cardiac ablation code in order to be eligible for the co-payment.
-This was effective for event records with an event end date on or after 1 July 2014.
-The four facilities affected were all notified.
+3828702 [601] Catheter ablation of arrhythmia circuit or focus involving left atrial chamber

+3829001 [601] Catheter ablation of arrhythmia circuit or focus involving both atrial chambers

+3828701 [601] Catheter ablation of arrhythmia circuit or focus, not elsewhere classified

+3874801 [616] Percutaneous transluminal myocardial septal ablation

 Box 1c: Calculating Scoliosis and EPS Co-payments